aloccid-iata/one-record-demonstrator/README.md

 8. Copy the access token

-## Connect Ops UI to NE:ONE
+## Connect ONExplorer to NE:ONE

-We show here the process to connect the Ops UI  to a NE:ONE server
+We show here the process to connect the ONExplorer to a NE:ONE server

-1. Connect to a Ops UI , in this image you have three possibilities:
+1. Connect to a ONExplorer, in this image you have three possibilities:
    - http://localhost:4080
    - http://localhost:5080
    - http://localhost:6080